-People from around the country, and around the world, travel to Shaver’s Creek Environmental Center to be a part of our unique internship program.
-Although we are a unit of Penn State, our internship program is open to anyone interested in the fields of environmental education, raptor care and education, team development and adventure programming, or nonprofit marketing.
+People from around the country travel to Shaver’s Creek Environmental Center to be a part of our unique internship program.
+Although we are a unit of Penn State, our internship program is open to anyone interested in the fields of environmental education, team development and adventure programming, or nonprofit marketing.
 Applications are encouraged from undergraduates, graduates, and those seeking a career change.

 The time an intern spends at Shaver’s Creek is demanding and intensely rewarding.
 You must have a sense of purpose, love children and animals, enjoy people, and possess a willingness to communicate a joy in and respect for our natural and cultural heritage.